Omni Calculator logo

 How to compute the heat loss?

-To compute the heat loss, we need to sum heat loss through all the surfaces of the room and take into account the different characteristics of the materials used in the construction.
+To compute the heat loss, we need to sum up heat loss through all the surfaces of the room and take into account the different characteristics of the materials used in the construction.
 The total heat loss is a sum of losses through walls, floor, and ceiling.
 We compute the loss through a single surface from the equation:

-Heat_loss = Area × U-value,
+Heat_loss = Area × U-value

 where: